Boxplot

 Default remapping

-• value AS y: By default the values are displayed along the y-axis.
+• value AS <secondary axis>: By default the values are displayed along the secondary axis.

 Examples